What does a safe working environment look like?

 You must give workers access to first aid equipment and facilities.
 Keep first aid kits close to areas where there is a higher risk of injury or illness, such as the kitchen, warehouse and inside all work vehicles.

 Additional first aid requirements vary depending on the nature of the work, type of hazards, workplace size and location, as well as the number of workers.
-To identify your requirements, see the code of practice for first aid in the workplace.
+To identify your requirements, see the Code of practice for first aid in the workplace.

 Share